 How To Seal Ductwork

 Ductwork is one of the most important parts of your home’s HVAC system.
 It is responsible for delivering conditioned air to every room in your house.
-Properly sealing ductwork is essential to ensuring that your HVAC system runs efficiently and doesn’t waste energy.
+Sealing ductwork ensures your HVAC system runs efficiently and doesn’t waste energy.
 Here are a few tips on how to seal ductwork:

 1. Inspect your ductwork regularly for any leaks or holes.
 These can be caused by poor installation, age, or damage.

 2. Use mastic sealant or metal-backed tape to seal any leaks or holes that you find.
-Make sure that the sealant or tape is rated for use with HVAC systems.
+Ensure the sealant or tape is rated for use with HVAC systems.

-3. If you have any questions about how to properly seal your ductwork, consult a professional air duct contractor.
+3. If you have any questions about how to seal your ductwork properly, consult a professional air duct contractor.